GIS CHILD SAFETY, PROTECTION, and PROCEDURE POLICY

 - A summary of the Statement of Findings will be given to the superintendent, who will notify:

 - the field leader of the supervising agency

-- Copies of all child abuse or neglect investigations will be maintained in a confidential file at GIS throughout the history of the school.
+- Copies of all child abuse or neglect responses will be maintained in a confidential file at GIS throughout the history of the school.

 - The Thai Principal will be notified in order to file a report with Thai authorities.

 - Board-contracted parties found to have engaged in child harm, abuse or neglect shall be dismissed immediately and prohibited from being on GIS property in the future.

 - A student of GIS found to have engaged in child harm, abuse or neglect shall be given a long term suspension immediately and prohibited from being on GIS property in the future.

 - Non-board-contracted parties (including teacher substitutes, non-staff coaches, and school aides who serve regularly) found to have engaged in child harm, abuse or neglect shall be prohibited from further services at GIS and prohibited from being on GIS property in the future.